 Learn More About The Benefits of Establishing Paternity +

-How Paternity Blood Tests Work
+How Paternity Blood Tests Work in Washington

 When the father of the child is unknown, a paternity blood test may be pursued.
 A blood test may be used to establish paternity when a court order to establish parenthood is issued.